exasol/row-level-security/doc/user_guide/user_guide.md

 );
 ```

-Use `ROLES_MASK` UDF-Function to generate roles mask for tables or for updating the tables with the masks.
+Use `ROLES_MASK`function to generate roles mask for tables or for updating the tables with the masks.

 An example of generating a role mask which can be later manually inserted into the `EXA_ROW_ROLES` columns:

 ```sql
 SELECT MY_SCHEMA.ROLES_MASK(ROLE_ID) from MY_SCHEMA.EXA_ROLES_MAPPING WHERE ROLE_NAME IN ('Sales', 'Development')
 ```